wp-plugins/nextgen-facebook/readme.txt

 * Added a hook for the 'ngfb_sharing_url' filter to support WordPress SEO's "Force Transport" option (Pro version).
 * Moved the URL rewriting and shortening methods into hooks for the 'ngfb_rewrite_url' and 'ngfb_shorten_url' filters (Pro version).
 * Changed the default object expiration time from 1800 to 3600 seconds (1 hour).
+* Removed the "Reset Settings on Activate" Advanced option.
+* Renamed the NGFB_RESET constant to NGFB_RESET_ON_ACTIVATE.

 = Version 6.20.1 =